 For example, 54 of the new 'council homes' are temporary accommodation units in (Willow Walk homeless hostel, as are all 37 units in Good Neighbours House, which in any case is not new but simply converted from what used to be a council care home).
 As with all of Southwark's temporary hostel accommodation units, these are let at LHA rent levels, which are more than twice current council rent levels.

-In any event, even if we count all the hostel units and purchased S106 units as council homes at council rents, the overall figures still show a net loss of 925 council homes since 2014 and an ongoing decline in dwelling stock:
+In any event, even if we count these and all the hostel units and purchased S106 units as council homes at council rents, the overall figures still show a net loss of 846 council homes since 2014, mirroring an ongoing decline in dwelling stock: